 Centers for Independent Living (CIL) are state or city‑based, cross‑disability, nonprofit agencies that are designed and operated by people with disabilities and provide an array of independent living services.
 In addition to information and referral and other services, CIL's offer individual advocacy.

-ILRU Directory to find a CIL near you.
+Visit the ILRU Directory to find a CIL near you.

 Disability Legal Centers